The Complete Guide to the New Lease Accounting Standard

 Smart finance and real estate professionals see the new standards as a strategic opportunity to optimize lease accounting practices.
 Centralizing lease agreements provides the opportunity to use the consolidated lease data, improve capital project management, streamline operational maintenance, and optimize space planning, among other areas.

-Preparing to comply with the new FASB standards is also the perfect time to revisit the organization’s overall approach to lease management.
+This is the perfect time to revisit the organization’s overall approach to lease management.

 With Microsoft as an exception, not many companies have chosen to implement the new leasing standards early.
 However, many are far along the path to compliance.
 Those we’ve worked with have pointed to a few unexpected risks and challenges.
 Here are the potential points of failure to consider.

-Real estate leases may represent the highest dollar value, but often equipment and other leases far out number them.
-They are less likely to be centrally managed if they are even tracked in a system at all.
-In some cases, many department level managers can approve non-real estate leases, and each may be operating under a different set of controls.
+Real estate leases may represent the highest dollar value, but often equipment and other leases far outnumber them.
+Equipment leases are less likely to be centrally managed if they are even tracked in a system at all.
+In some cases, many department-level managers can approve non-real estate leases, and each may be operating under a different set of controls.
 Enough time should be allotted to evaluating non-real estate leases and putting systems in place to administer them in alignment with the compliance requirements.